railsbridge-boston/cookbook/registration/README.md

   - If possible, make it private or [password-protected][protected Eventbrite] so that it cannot be publicly-accessed.
 Be sure to share the password with the other coordinators. :)
+Create a new poster to market (the pages template is in the google drive under the last event)

 [protected Eventbrite]: eventbrite.md#making-the-event-private